SupeR19902/x720/README.md

 I fill in my rant here later!

+Only buy this if you are going to use the workarounds.
+And have almost no power outages.
+Pulling the plug CAN DAMAGE YOUR HAT AND YOUR PI!!!
+DO NOT PULL THE ADAPTER, AT LEAST WITH TESTING PULL THE PLUG AT THE PI END!!!

 http://www.raspberrypiwiki.com/index.php/X720

 ##### Cons #####

+* Mayor power spikes on gpio pins
+* Undervoltage detected when pulling the power plug
 * If the shutdown problem occurs when removing the power plug, your board is toast/fried/kaput!!!! (geekworm you lying bastards!!!)
 * The button script will cause reboots when power is lost
 * Jumper for auto shutdown is 3v DC (according to their specs).
 But battery meter is so bad it will power off (not safe shutdown) at values lower then ~3.15v high, which is much higher then 3v.
 Making the jumper useless.
 DO NOT SET JUMPER
- * Network card can dissapear from your system completely, needing a power unplug (tested only without inserted batteries)
+ * Network card can dissapear from your system completely, needing a power unplug and removal of the batteries
  * Little usb cable is reaaaly flimsy.
  * No wall mount holes in case
  * Battery meter is shit...
 I mean really shit...
  * Button on gpio triggered when unplugging the power, means spikes on (all/gpio?) electronics when switching from wired power to battery (and back)?
- * Undervoltage detected when pulling the power plug
  * Button for reboot or safe shutdown does not work without batteries present
  * Makes high pitch sound with no batteries
  * Sometimes make strange noise when pulling the power plug